jelmer/dulwich/CONTRIBUTING.rst

 Public methods, functions and classes should all have doc strings.
 Please use Google style docstrings to document parameters and return values.
-You can generate the documentation by running "make doc".
+You can generate the documentation by running ``pydoctor --docformat=google dulwich`` from the root of the repository, and then opening ``apidocs/index.html`` in your web browser.

 String Types
 ~~~~~~~~~~~~